 - Office 365 is backed by The Scarlett Group’s exceptional customer care.
-No waiting for Microsoft’s offshore customer service.
-We are here, in the USA, 24/7/365.
+No more waiting for Microsoft’s offshore customer service.
+We are available, in the USA, 24/7/365.

 - Upgrades happen automatically so your IT management costs go down.
 With O365, there are no server security patches required.